ffel/txt2web/readme.md

 2.  `Generate()` reads the `txt` files and generates objects that contain a json representation of the text.

+3.  `Refs()` replaces in-file references for references that work between html files.

-3.  `Split()` splits each such object such that it contains one first level markdown section.
+4.  `Split()` splits each such object such that it contains one first level markdown section.

-4.  `WriteHtml()` converts objects to html.
+5.  `WriteHtml()` converts objects to html.

 > github flavoured markdown is obtained with `pandoc readme.md -t markdown_github -o readme.md`.